alexandergall/bf-sde-nixpkgs/README.md

 (`--model`) on to the `bf_switchd` process.
-Note that the `--model` option is a feature of the SDE Nix package and is not available on systems using the traditional build method of the SDE provided by Intel (those systems use the presence or absence of a particualr shared object as an indicator whether the system is running on the ASIC or the model).
+Note that the `--model` option is a feature of the SDE Nix package and is not available on systems using the traditional build method of the SDE provided by Intel (those systems use the presence or absence of a particular shared object as an indicator whether the system is running on the ASIC or the model).
 The patch that implements this feature is currently not complete and causes `bf_switchd` to terminate with a